 Pulmonary valve stenosis (PS) is a congenital heart defect that causes the narrowing of the pulmonary valve.
-PS is the most common congenital heart disease among canines and represents 31-34% of all canine congenital heart disease diagnoses [1][2][3].
-If left untreated, severe cases of PS can lead to right-side congestive heart failure.
-Given the large prevalence of this disease, there is a need for veterinarians trained to treat PS.
+In most cases, PS is the result of valvular fusion or valvular malformation resulting in stenosis.
+Pulmonary valve stenosis is the most common congenital heart disease among canines and represents 31-34% of all canine congenital heart disease [1][2][3].
+If left untreated, severe cases of PS can lead to exercise intolerance, exertional collapse, right-side congestive heart failure, and in rare cases, sudden death.
+Given the detrimental effects and high prevalence of PS, there is a need for veterinary cardiologists to be extensively trained in the procedures used to treat this disease.

-The most widely accepted treatment for PS is balloon valvuloplasty [4][5][6].
-In this procedure a balloon catheter is inserted through the external jugular vein, guided to the pulmonary valve and inflated to spread apart the valve leaflets [2].
-This increases the diameter of the pulmonary valve and improves blood flow from the heart to the lungs.
-Transcatheter procedures, such as balloon valvuloplasty, are accompanied by steep learning curves and take ample exposure and practice to master.
-Unfortunately, there are often very few training opportunities for trainees beyond performing a minimum number of procedures, and these opportunities are dramatically reduced in hospitals experiencing staffing shortages and reduced hours of operation.
+The most widely accepted treatment for PS is balloon valvuloplasty (BVP) [4][5][6].
+In this procedure a percutaneous transluminal angioplasty (PTA) balloon catheter is inserted through the external jugular vein, guided through the heart to the pulmonary valve, and inflated to tear apart the tethered leaflets [2].
+This increases the effective orifice area of the pulmonary valve and improves blood flow from the heart to the lungs.
+Transcatheter procedures, such as BVP, are accompanied by steep learning curves and take ample exposure and practice to master.
+Models and other simulation training methods allow residents to develop and practice skills in a controlled low-stakes environment, reducing risk of harm to living patients.
+Simulator training using multidimensional imaging-based models can augment training provided in interventional labs and helps protect against fluctuating procedural caseload eroding skills.
+It also provides a more consistent experience for veterinary cardiology residents and provides an objective method of assessing individual progress amongst trainees.

-A promising solution to the lack of training opportunities are 3D simulation models.
+A promising addition to current training opportunities are 3D simulation models.
 Previous studies on human surgical procedures have found that training with 3D simulation models can improve both surgical and clinical practices [7][8][9][10].
-Additionally, other 3D models of canine hearts have been found to be effective in training veterinary students in spatial awareness of cardiovascular anatomy and increasing confidence with the procedure [11][12].
+Additionally, other 3D models of canine hearts have been found to be effective in training veterinary students in spatial awareness of cardiovascular anatomy and increasing confidence with the device closure of patent ductus arteriosus and other procedures [11][12].
 To better prepare veterinary cardiology trainees to perform transcatheter procedures, there is a need for canine heart simulation models to allow them to learn and maintain these skills.

-The purpose of this study was to develop an anatomically accurate 3D model of a canine heart to simulate PS for veterinary cardiology residents to learn and practice balloon valvuloplasty.
-Creating a realistic canine heart model will enhance students' practical skills and understanding of balloon valvuloplasty, providing a deep understanding of the procedure and opportunities to practice the procedure prior to performing it on live animals.
+Currently, there are no canine simulation models for the purpose of training cardiology residents in BVP.
+The purpose of this study is to develop an anatomically accurate 3D model of a canine heart to simulate PS for veterinary cardiology residents to learn and practice BVP.
+The study will also assess the model's validity and ability to increase user confidence.
+The study team hypothesizes that creating a realistic canine heart model will enhance students' practical skills, understanding of balloon valvuloplasty, and confidence in their ability to perform BVP.

-Animals/Materials/Methods
+Animals, Materials, and Methods